ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-5-searching.rst

     <iframe height="600px" width="100%" src="https://repl.it/@BerylHoffman/SpellCheckerArrayListSearches?lite=true" scrolling="no" style="max-width:90%; margin-left:5%"  frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 Now, save the |repl.it|  as your own project and add a new method in the SpellChecker.java file to do a binary search.
-You can look at the binary search code for arrays at the beginning of the lesson and change it to work with ArrayLists instead of arrays.
+You can look at the binary search code for String arrays above and change it to work with ArrayLists instead of arrays.
 Remember that you will need to use get(i) instead of [i].
 Add in a counter that is incremented every time through the loop and print it out before you return from the method.
 Change Main.java to call the binary search method instead of the linear search, and try all the same test case words again.
 Record the runtimes for binary search and compare with the linear search times.
 What do you notice?
 Which one was faster in general?
 Were there some cases where each was faster?
 How fast were they with misspelled words?
 Record your answers in the window below.